Palakorn-Voramongkol/fastapi-async-crud/README.md

 - **schemas/**: Defines the Pydantic models used for data validation and serialization.
   - `item.py`: Contains the schema for `Item` and its properties.

-- **utils/**: Utility functions, including database connection setup and the main application entry point.
+- **utils/**: Utility functions, including database connection, constants, exceptions, setup and the main application entry point.
   - `database.py`: Handles the asynchronous database connection.
   - `main.py`: Main entry point to start the FastAPI application.
+  - `constants.py`: all constants used in the application.
+  - `exception.py`: all exception classes used in the application.

 ### 2. `tests/`
 Contains the test cases for the application.